TolikPylypchuk/KeyboardSwitch/README.md

 the system's layouts.
 If you add/remove a layout while the app is running, you'll have configure it in the settings and restart the service.

-This app is "Western-oriented".
+**Note:** This app is "Western-oriented".
 I developed it specifically to handle switching between Cyrillic and Latin scripts.
 I don't know how it will work (if at all) with Eastern languages/scripts.

 ## Project Status